Romi666/user-api/README.md

 # SIMPLE GO REST API

 ## What you need
-- IntelliJ, Eclipse, Or VSCode
+- IntelliJ, Goland, Or VSCode
 - Postman application for sending http request and JSON
 - MySQL or Postgre for Database Management System
 - Go Language